PanPraescribens/primitive-survival/README.md

 Version 2.3 updates

-to do - add recipe(s) for metal bucket, finish vertical corners and metal bucket
+to do - add recipe(s) for metal bucket, and finish metal bucket - fix invisible blocks on Monkey Bridge (on break)

 Version 2.2 updates